 As we started thinking about having our second child, we wondered if we needed to move out of our two-bedroom apartment.
 After many hours of ruminating, running financial models of all kinds, and driving our friends crazy, we decided to do the unthinkable.
 We changed our rental triplex to a duplex.

-The cost of buying a single family home in our city was just nuts.
+The cost of buying a single-family home in our city was just nuts.
 And buying another property and then renovating was going to be in the $1M+ range.
-So we undertook a major renovation (like down to the studs) of our triplex and created the house of our dreams: A two-story home with three bedrooms, office and en-suite bathroom.
+So we undertook a major renovation (like down to the studs) of our triplex and created the house of our dreams: A two-story home with three bedrooms, an office, and an en-suite bathroom.
 After nine months of construction, we moved in.
 And we were very happy that one of our great tenants from Property 2 moved with us!
 They are a wonderful couple who now live in the apartment below us.

 So, folks, that’s where we are as of now in our real estate investing journey.
 Who knows if we have more properties in our future.
 For now, we are focusing on surviving two kids under five years of age.

-If many of these lessons learned seem obvious to you, perhaps it means you are ready to take action.
+If any of these lessons learned seem obvious to you, perhaps it means you are ready to take action.
 This could mean: